What is Futsal? Everything You Need to Know

 Which Futsal team holds the current World Championship?

-The current FIFUSA World Championship winner for the Men’s futsal teams is Brazil, who have the most trophies in both the FIFA World Cup and Futsal World Cup.
+The current FIFUSA World Championship winner for the Men’s futsal teams is Brazil, which has the most trophies in both the FIFA World Cup and the Futsal World Cup.
 The current FIFUSA World Championship winner for the Women’s futsal teams is Colombia.